 Your preferred name can be displayed in lieu of the legal name on your UBCcard.

 - If needed, update your preferred name on the Student Services Centre (SSC).
 Please wait 48 hours for the change to appear on the system.

-- Visit the UBC Access Desk in the UBC bookstore and request a card renewal with your preferred name
+- Contact the UBC Access Desk in the UBC bookstore and request a card renewal with your preferred name

 There is no charge to get a new UBCcard with your preferred or chosen name on the card.
 For more information go to UBC Access Desk.

 While UBC allows students to indicate their preferred name without changing their legal name, it’s important to think about the possible impact of this practice: